In preparing for my upcoming SoulCollage Facilitator’s Training, I have been rereading SoulCollage Evolving by Seena Frost.

 If I let her,

-She helps me to keep, to see, and to participate
+She helps me to keep, to see,

-in weaving the patterns while staying in touch
+the patterns while staying in touch

 with the greater pattern of life.